The Ins and Outs of a Forsus Appliance (Forsus Springs)

 If your kids have an overbite, they are far from alone.
 Almost 70 percent of kids have an overbite, making it a common issue.
 Unfortunately, overbites, which cause the upper set of teeth to overlap the bottom set, can make it difficult and even painful to chew.
 Overbites may also lead to other oral health conditions, such as tooth decay, gum disease, jaw conditions, and tooth loss.

 If you are concerned about your child’s overbite, here is some reassuring news: it can be fixed using a combination of dental treatments, including braces and what is known as a Forsus appliance.

 A Forsus appliance, which is also sometimes called Forsus springs, can be used along with braces to correct an overbite.

 Our friendly and experienced technicians will attach springs to each side of a patient’s jaw.
 The Forsus appliance then works by shifting the upper teeth back and the lower ones forward through continuous pressure.
 Thanks to the Forsus appliance, we have found that patients can avoid having other more invasive treatments for an overbite, including premolar teeth extractions, corrective surgeries, or headgear.

 A Forsus appliance offers a variety of benefits to patients, including:

-- Normal ability to move jaw and speak
+- Having a normal ability to move the jaw and speak

 - The device is slim and easy to keep clean